Naman2003-gupta/BrainQuest/README.md

-# CSPrep - GATE/UGCNET Quiz Website
+# BrainQuestByNamanGupta - GATE/UGCNET Quiz Website

-CSPrep is a web platform designed to assist GATE/UGCNET aspirants in their exam preparation by providing quizzes on various subjects.
+BrainQuest is a web platform designed to assist GATE/UGCNET aspirants in their exam preparation by providing quizzes on various subjects.
 This project aims to create an interactive and educational experience for users preparing for these competitive exams.

 ## Features